Seek Returns logo

 Min

-AMZN vs. ORLY: A comparison of their D/E Ratio against the Specialty Retail industry benchmark.
+AMZN vs. ORLY: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Broadline Retail and Specialty Retail industry benchmarks.

 AMZN